Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

 5. Ammoudi Bay

-Walk down 300 steps from Oia and you will find yourself at Ammoudi Bay, the port of Oia.
-The steps are steep and slippery so wear shoes with some grip.
-There are several casual seafood tavernas lining the water.
-Go for dinner to get beautiful sunset views or for a relaxing lunch looking out onto the water.
+Walk down 300 steps from Oia and you'll find yourself at Ammoudi Bay, the port of Oia.
+The steps are steep and slippery, so wear shoes with some grip.

-Ammoudi Bay offers a popular cliff-jumping spot and should be on your list of Santorini things to do if you want a little adventure.
-Once you reach the bottom of the stairs, go left, working your way through several restaurants.
-Continue along the path bordering the water.
 After about 5 to 10 minutes of walking, you'll come to a rocky bay just across from a tiny island with a chapel on it (Saint Nicholas).

-You’ll know you've arrived because it's a popular spot and usually crowded.
 If the water is calm, swim out to the island.
 There's a stone ledge to jump from and have an exhilarating splash into the sea.
 Even if you aren’t a daredevil, it’s still a pretty place to sit and watch others make the leap.

 6. Akrotiri Archeological Site